Penalizing Length: Uncovering Systematic Bias in Quality Estimation Metrics: Preliminaries

 \section{Preliminaries}

 \paragraph{Definition of Length Bias.} Length bias describes a systematic preference for certain output lengths irrespective of true quality.
-Formally, we evaluate the length bias of QE models using the statistical bias definition.
-This bias is characterized by the disparity between a predicted quality score and a true quality score, as follows:

-where $\mathbb{E}[\hat{\theta}]$ is an expected quality prediction produced by a QE model and $\theta$ denotes the true translation quality.
-Ideally, $\theta$ should be derived from human assessments following annotation guidelines such as Multidimensional Quality Metrics (MQM) \citep{freitag-2021-mqm}, and the QE model's quality prediction is expected to precisely follow the same framework to ensure consistency between $\mathbb{E}[\hat{\theta}]$ and $\theta$.
-In our study, all instances within a comparison group are constructed to have the same true quality value $\theta$.
-A length-biased QE model, however, would yield consistently different predictions $\mathbb{E}[\hat{\theta}]$ across lengths, which manifests as a measurable $\textrm{Bias}(\hat{\theta})$.
+We formalize this using the statistical bias definition, conditioned on sequence length.
+Given a source text $x$ and a model-generated hypothesis $y$, a QE model produces a quality prediction $\hat{\theta}(x, y)$.
+Let $l$ denote a length measure of interest (e.g., the token count of $x$ or $y$).
+We define the length bias as: